promptlabth/prompt-lab-be/README.md

 3. install library from requirements.txt use command `pip install -r requirements.txt`

-4.create a file `.env` in ./ folder and add OPENAI_KEY
+4. create a file `.env` in ./ folder and add OPENAI_KEY

 5. use command `uvicorn main:app --reload` to run fastapi in your local